chakra-ui/panda/website/pages/docs/overview/faq.md

 Here's a list of frequently asked questions (FAQ) and how to resolve common issues in Panda.

-### Why do I get a "Cannot find X module from 'styled-system'" error?

-This error seems to be caused by process timing issues between file writes.
-This has been fixed recently but if you experience this persistently, consider the following workarounds:

-- Check the code to git: Remove the `styled-system` folder from the `.gitignore` file to enable git tracking.
-Technically, the files emitted will remain the same if the Panda config does not change.

-- Use the `emitPackage: true` option and write the files to the `node_modules` directory.

 ---

 ### How does Panda manage style conflicts ?